SHIKHASINGH1506/Capture/comments.md

 <h3>Below are the changes pushed directly to the dev branch </h3>

 <ol>
-<li>Refactored code to utilize same modal for add, edit profile edit</li>
+<li>Refactored code to utilize same modal for add post, edit post, profile edit</li>
 </ol>